 This Perfect Spiced Pulled Pork Recipe is a labor of love.
 A love of the most succulent and flavorful pork ever!
 A love of your house being filled with the aroma of a blend of delicious spices.
 And a love of cooking.
-And the “labor” by the way, is only about 20 minutes — the rest of the time is inactive.
-This post contains Amazon affiliate links for your convenience at no additional cost to you.
+And the "labor" by the way, is only about 20 minutes -- the rest of the time is inactive.

 Flying to another country to see a best friend you haven’t seen for years — that takes a long time, but when the plane lands, the excitement is overwhelming.